 That’s why Green America and the Environmental Investigation Agency have teamed up to hold Trader Joe’s accountable.

 Appliances we use to keep cool are leaking gases that warm our atmosphere at a shocking rate.

 Refrigerators and air conditioning units humming along are easy to overlook...but substances called refrigerants that are used in these appliances to keep things cool are melting the ice caps.

 Refrigerants transform from liquid to gas and back continually as they cycle through coils in appliances, absorbing heat and promoting cooling.
 The most common refrigerants are greenhouse gases called hydrofluorocarbons (HFCs), which are intensifying the climate crisis.

 HFCs have thousands of times more warming power than CO2.

-This harmful, man-made gas is the fastest increasing greenhouse gas entering our atmosphere.
+These harmful, human-made gases are leaking out of refrigeration systems and rapidly entering our atmosphere.
 As we do the crucial work of cutting CO2 emissions, we must address dangerous, extremely potent HFC emissions.

 Eliminating HFCs and adopting climate-friendly refrigerants is a top solution to address the climate crisis that can prevent nearly half a degree of global warming.
 Better cooling can help prevent 460 billion tons of greenhouse gas emissions - equal to eight years of global emissions - over the next four decades.

 Walmart’s annual HFC emissions are over 2.8 million metric tons, or the energy equivalent of powering all the households in San Francisco.